celiktolga/bankApplication/README.md

-## Task 2:   a REST API using Spring Rest Controllers and TEST
+## REST API using Spring Rest Controllers and TEST
 a REST API to the banking system as follows.
 The following code demonstrates how BankAccounts might be used.

 To deposit money into an account, one would use: